samar-d-coder/tic-tac-toe/tic-tac/README.md

 ## How did you build this?

-How: Using vite and by following Hack Club’s vite workshop!
+How: Using vite and three js.